SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 Back to Top

-Configure the Windows PC and start the iPerf TCP Client
+Configure the Windows PC and Start the iPerf TCP Client

 In network configuration 1:

-Since the board IP is 192.168.100.11, manually configure for example the PC to IP = 192.168.100.2 and mask = 255.255.255.0
+• Since the board IP is 192.168.100.11, manually configure.
+For example, the PC to IP is 192.168.100.2 and mask is 255.255.255.0.

 IP address setup

-No need to manually set the PC IP address.
+In network configuration 2, there is no need to manually set the PC IP address.
 The DHCP server will automatically assign one.

 On the PC, navigate to the folder where iPerf was downloaded in Step 1 and open a Command Prompt.